top of page

 2: Convolution _FilterCurve

-The core approach is by obtaining the set of ratio array between filtered frequency bins of I and those of the original white noise, which can serve as the filter curve magnitudes scaler to be applied on each frame of the input signal.
+The second approach involves obtaining a ratio array between the filtered frequency bins of the IR and those of the original impulse (white noise), which serves as the filter curve magnitude scaler applied to each frame of the input signal for filtering.

 Because matching the magnitude of the new filtered output signal to that of the input signal in the end is needed, so in this case, normalizing the IR magnitudes is also feasible, because the set of ratio array of the IR_Magnitude divided by WhiteNoise Magnitude is proportional to that of the normalized IR Magnitudes.